 Olivier also assists financial institutions and large industrial groups in designing and implementing global compliance programs.
 As such, Olivier focuses on providing practical compliance advice consistent with best practices and local regulations.
+Brown Rudnick's Paris Compliance team, lead by Olivier, has been recognized by The Legal 500 for its global approach and knowledge of compliance.
 Olivier regularly conducts compliance training, notably on corruption, economic sanctions and money-laundering risks.

 Finally, Olivier advises and represents French and European clients in proceedings before various French, European and American regulators.